Nathalie Kosciusko-Morizet

-Nathalie Geneviève Marie Kosciusko-Morizet ([natali kɔsjysko mɔʁizɛ]) (born 14 May 1973 in the 15th arrondissement of Paris), often referred to by her initials NKM, is an engineer, public figure and advocate, having previously had a political career.
+Nathalie Geneviève Marie Kosciusko-Morizet ([natali kɔsjysko mɔʁizɛ]) (born 14 May 1973), often referred to by her initials NKM, is an engineer and former politician.

 She was a Member of Parliament, returned to the National Assembly from the Essonne 4th constituency for three consecutive mandates from 2002 to 2017, mayor of Longjumeau from 2008 to 2013, and an unsuccessful mayoral candidate for Paris in 2014.
 She has held positions of Regional Councillor for Île-de-France.
 She was twice a member of the French government and Minister of Ecology, Sustainable Development, Transport and Housing.
 She was also Assistant General Secretary of then majority party UMP and spokesperson for Nicolas Sarkozy in the 2012 presidential election.
 Since standing for mayor of Paris in March 2014, she had been leader of the opposition of the Council of Paris until her withdrawal from politics.
 From December 2014 to December 2015 she was Vice President of then opposition party UMP (renamed The Republicans).

-Early life
+Early life and education

 Kosciusko-Morizet was born on 14 May 1973.
 She is of Polish Jewish descent but was raised Roman Catholic.
 She comes from a political family, the Kosciusko-Morizets.
 Her grandfather, Jacques Kosciusko (1913–1994) was an academic, a member of the French Resistance during the war, a Gaullist politician and former French ambassador in the US whose father-in-law, André Morizet, was a socialist senator and mayor of Boulogne-Billancourt.
 Her father François Kosciusko-Morizet (1940–2015) was the mayor of Sèvres.
 She is also the sister of Pierre Kosciusko-Morizet (b.
 1977), one of the founders of Priceminister.com, the third ranked e-commerce site in France.
 According to genealogists, she is also related to Lucrezia Borgia from her mother's side, the Treuille family.

 Kosciusko-Morizet graduated from the École Polytechnique and the Collège des Ingénieurs.

-Career
+Political career

 Local elections

 As a twenty-nine-year-old, Kosciusko-Morizet was elected a member of the French National Assembly in 2002, representing the department of Essonne, to the south of Paris, serving out the term for Pierre-André Wiltzer who was appointed deputy minister.
 She was reelected in 2007 and 2012.
 In parliament, she served on the Committee on Legal Affairs.
 In addition to her committee assignments, she was part of the French-Polish Parliamentary Friendship Group.

 In the 2008 French municipal elections, Kosciusko-Morizet was elected mayor of Longjumeau (Essonne).